osg-htc/docs/docs/Computing_Element/HTCondor_CE.md

 HTCondor-CE-based sites (but see the gateway configuration section below for more options).

+!!! note
-**NOTE**: HTCondor CE version 1.6 or later is required to send site resource information to OSG for matching jobs to resources.
+    HTCondor CE version 1.6 or later
+    is required to send site resource information to OSG for matching jobs to resources.

 Configuring HTCondor-CE
 -----------------------